kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 ### Why not implementing our own GenServer behavior?

-If GenServer is just a pattern that decouple the logic, can't we write and use our own one?
+If GenServer is just a pattern that decouple the logic, can't we write our own one and use it?

 You can, but GenServer do a lot more than just decoupling these logic.
-GenServer take care of some of the cases that we are not aware of in an concurrent system.
+GenServer take care of some of the cases that we are not aware of in a concurrent system.
 A few notable one are:

 - Handling system messages